maxoumime/Discord-AmuteUs/README.md

 ## Install on your server

-Prepare and run the following link.
+1. Prepare and run the following link.

 `https://discord.com/api/oauth2/authorize?client_id={DISCORD_CLIENT_ID}&permissions=8&scope=bot%20applications.commands`

+2. Add the bot's commands to your server.

+`yarn run interactions:deploy`

 ## Run the app